 result=helper1+(helper2>9)

 which is correct in the 32-bit integer value for division by 10.
-This module is implemented by a 9-state FSM, which means that it adds a 9-cycle delay to the system at 100MHz.
+This module is implemented by a 9-state FSM, which means it adds a 9-cycle delay to the system at 100MHz.

-In the implementation, there is a busy wire which marked whether the output data is ready.
+In the implementation, there is a busy wire which marks whether the output data is ready.
 The TEST core unit would detect the falling edge of the divider.
 Once it gets the result, it will move on to the next state.

 Audio Hint Module